-This qualification is designed for learners who must be at least 16 years old.
+These qualifications are designed for learners who must be at least 16 years old.
 We do not set any other entry requirements, but centres may have their own guidelines.

 Registration is at the discretion of the centre in accordance with equality legislation and should be made on the Portal.